Avirat201189221/Hackonix-2022/README.md

 # Running the Project
     In your terminal:

- 1. Firstly go into the backend folder using cd backend
+ 1. Firstly go into the Website folder using cd Hackonix-Website
  2. Next run the command -- python manage.py runserver
  3. CTRL-click the link to open it in your default browser

 # Guidelines:

 1. Always fetch and merge and pull the updated repository before working on your changes.
 2. Make a separate css file for each section you're working on